BlakeXYZ/dreams-of-code-vps-guide-02/docs/vps-setup.md

 mkdir .ssh
 echo '<pasted-wl-copy-ssh-pub-key>' > .ssh/authorized_keys

+# Login on the VPS as deploy user
+# Make sure you SSH in (or use Docker context shell) and log in to ghcr.io with a token.
+# See Step 6.1
+# This allows us to grab private GHCR keys
+echo "<PAT>" | docker login ghcr.io -u <github-username> --password-stdin

+# docker context create workaround for VPS connection

+# see steps 4.1 to build config!
+# Host <deploy-<webapp-name>>
+## User deploy (or whatever you named for secured deploy vps account)
+## 4.1.
+Setup Local Machine Docker SSH Config + SSH-Agent
+## for ssh ease of use

+# see steps 7 for new context create!
+# docker context create my-webapp-site --docker "host=ssh://<deploy-<webapp-name>>"
+# eg: docker context inspect:
+        "Endpoints": {
+            "docker": {
+                "Host": "ssh://<deploy-<webapp-name>>",
+                "SkipTLSVerify": false
+            }

 # restrict deploy user commands usable on ssh
 nano .ssh/authorized_keys
 # add following text before the ssh key
 command="docker system dial-stdio" #-- this restricts user to only able to perform 'docker stack deploy' command when using ssh with this key

-# Login on the VPS as deploy user
-# Make sure you SSH in (or use Docker context shell) and log in to ghcr.io with a token
-# See Step 6.1
-echo "<PAT>" | docker login ghcr.io -u <github-username> --password-stdin

 # can try running docker stack deploy now. example:
 # make sure to change docker context to using new deploy user for endpoint!